HaxeFlixel/flixel-docs/documentation/03_resources/07-using-haxelib.html.md

 Haxelib is a package manager and utility that comes with your Haxe install.
 Here are the most used commands, the full usage docs are [available here](http://haxe.org/doc/haxelib/using_haxelib).

-### Install a Library
+### Installing a Library

 Install a Haxelib library from [lib.haxe.org](http://lib.haxe.org/):

 ```
-haxelib install <project>
+haxelib install <library>
 ```

-Install a Haxelib library from git:
+Install a Haxelib library from Git:

 ```
-haxelib git <url> <branch>
+haxelib git <library> <url> <branch>
 ```

+_Note: `haxelib git` enables the development directory for that library, which silently prevents `haxelib set` from working.
+Use `haxelib dev <library>` to disable it._

-Update your Haxelib libraries, including the git ones:
+Update your Haxelib libraries, including the ones from Git:

 ```
 haxelib upgrade
 ```

-Set a Haxelib at a specific version:
+Change to different version of a library:

 ```
-haxelib set <haxelib-name> <version>
+haxelib set <library> <version>
 ```

-Remove a Haxe library:
+Remove a library:

 ```
-haxelib remove <project>
+haxelib remove <library>
 ```

-### Update Haxelib itself:
+### Updating Haxelib itself

-To make sure you are using the latest version of Haxelib you can run the selfupdate command.
-This will update Haxelib itself by automatically downloading the latest version.
+To make sure you are using the latest version of Haxelib you can run the `selfupdate` command.

 ```
 haxelib selfupdate